 And Christmas was the sweet breath of sleeping children, and the hush of the Eve as presents were softly placed under the tree.

-Christmas was the knot of excitement upon waking, the sheer bliss on their faces, the squeals and the hyperventilation, and their joy being as complete as mine.
+Christmas was the knot of excitement upon waking, the sheer bliss on their faces, the squeals, and their joy being as complete as mine.

-Christmas was the chopping of potatoes, the wrestling of a frazzled turkey, and the laughable cooking attempts of a domestic fraud.
+Christmas was the chopping of potatoes, the stuffing of a bird, and the snapping of beans.

 Christmas was the sore throat, the sore bones, and the sore head all mashed together like a sludgy gravy across the long days.

 Christmas was the over-cooked turkey, the wrong ham, the bitter fruit, and the forgotten salad on the table.

 Christmas was the drunkenness of plum pudding, the absurdity of trifle, the audacity of the cheese platter, and the sanctity of Christmas cake.

 Christmas was the importance of family, the visit of dear ones, and the missing of missed ones.